 Flashbacks are not unusual for individuals who have experienced or been through a traumatic experience.
 Flashbacks are, therefore, normal and are a symptom of Post-Traumatic Stress Disorder (PTSD) or complex-PTSD (c-PTSD).

-Flashbacks often arise from a trigger; which something that sets off a memory tape – which transports the individual back to the event in their past.
+Flashbacks often arise from a trigger, something that sets off a memory tape, which transports the individual back to the event in their past.

-- Triggers are very personal and different things will trigger different people; and are activated through one or more of the five senses that we have ie sight, sound, touch, smell and taste.
+- Triggers are very personal and different things will trigger different people.
+They are activated through one or more of the five senses that we have, ie sight, sound, touch, smell and taste.